vinceimbat/vinceimbat/content/thoughts/my writing voice.md

 I want to combine personal story, story-telling, and good research to try to create works that teach “values” in a subtle, facilitative way.
 I want to use the first person voice but I also want to demonstrate good research.

+Also, an atheist spiritual voice that moves, inspires, and reminds us of our existence through verse and story.

 # Models

-I like the write simple yet elegant sentences.
+I like simple yet elegant sentences.
 Models:

 - Ben Hewitt
 - Rofel Brion